- Normal precautions

 For information relating to the ongoing security situation in Ukraine, please see our travel advice for that country.
 The Embassy of Ireland in the Czech Republic is accredited to Ukraine (including Crimea).

 Given the volatile security situation in the North Caucasus, we strongly advise against all travel to Chechnya, Ingushetia, Dagestan and to the eastern and southern parts of Stavropol Krai bordering Chechnya and Dagestan, including the Budyonnovsky, Levkumsky, Neftekumsky, Stepnovsky and Kursky regions.
-There have been three recent terrorist attacks in the city of Volgograd, in South West Russia.
-The bombings targeted public transport facilities, and resulted in a serious loss of life on all three occasions.

 We also advise against all but essential travel to North Ossetia, Karachai-Cherkessia and Kabardino-Balkaria (including the Elbrus region).
 Terrorism and kidnapping are a risk in these areas.